Florida Flood Awareness Week

-- Floods are the most common hazard in the U.S. Most homeowners’ insurance doesn't cover flood damage.
+- Floods are the most common hazard in the U.S. Most homeowners’ insurance doesn't cover flood damage, but flood insurance is available to everyone regardless of whether you rent, own or have a business.

 - Flood insurance is required on any structure that is located in a special flood hazard area and is financed through a federally backed mortgage or loan including conventional home mortgage loans, home improvement loans, construction loans and commercial loans.